auroramaurizio/SurfR/README.md

 ## Installation

-Developement package version can be installed from GitHub using devtools:
+Development package version can be installed from GitHub using devtools:
 ```
-devtools::install_github("auroramaurizio/SurfR.git")
+devtools::install_github("auroramaurizio/SurfR")
 ```

 ## Dependencies
-This package is supported for macOS, Windows and Linux.
+This package is supported for macOS, and Linux (Windows not tested).
 **SurfR** works with R v4.1 or greater.
 Dependencies are indicated in the DESCRIPTION file, and can be automatically installed when installing the **SurfR** pacakge.